Visualizing Decades of Labor Data in Tableau Dashboards

 Zoom in: dive deeper into sector data to uncover potential micro trends among labor union membership and employment.

-Afterwards, peer review and user testing revealed key insights to inform dashboard revisions.
+Afterwards, peer review and user testing revealed key insights to inform dashboard revisions:

 Heat map color scheme & key: user feedback indicated that color choice was impacting the viewer’s ability to interact with and understand the visual.